 Even though I don’t work directly in teaching or with students anymore, and my husband has left

 Actually, that’s not exactly true.
 Even while I was in the Ph.D. program, I had already made a decision not to pursue academia.
 I wanted to go into either academic publishing or museums – something *other* than academia.
+I was all about the alt-ac before that was even a thing!

 To be honest, I look back on those specific career aims thinking I was naive about work.
 If I were to bet – and knowing what I now know – I would bet on a higher ed career to give me the time off and flexibility I value so highly over a museum or publisher.
 But we’ll leave that aside for now.